Stochastic quantization of an Abelian gauge theory: Introduction

 There is also much interest recently in the convergence problem of discretized singular SPDEs.
 The present paper proves convergence of discretized systems based upon the discrete regularity structure theory developed in \cite{hairer2015discrete}.
 More recently, \cite{ErhardHairer} developed a more general framework for studying such discrete SPDEs.
 In the paracontrolled distribution approach, convergence results of discretized singular SPDEs are proved in \cite{MR3406823} for KPZ equation, \cite{ChoukGairingPerkowski,martin2017paracontrolled} on parabolic Anderson model and \cite{ZhuZhuLatticePhi4} on dynamical $\Phi^4$ model.
 The paper \cite{CannizzaroMatetski} studied general {\it nonlocal} discretizations in the context of KPZ equation.
 These papers show that the discrete solutions converges to the {\it same} limits as the ones obtained via continuous regularizations which were proved previously; while for our model, the (symmetry-preserving) discretization is the object we start with.

-\hhao{say a bit on compact noncompact?} Finally, let's point out that establishing long time solution will be certainly interesting, and will possibly shed some light on constructive field theory (see \cite{MourratWeberComesDown} for the case of $\Phi^4$ model).
+Finally, let's point out that establishing long time solution will be certainly interesting, and will possibly shed some light on constructive field theory (see \cite{MourratWeberComesDown} for the case of $\Phi^4$ model).
 Generalization to non-Abelian gauge groups is also an interesting future direction; for the earlier results in the equilibrium see \cite{MR1006295,MR1337973,MR2006374} in two spatial dimensions and \cite{MR1230032,MR998658} in three and four spatial dimensions and the literature therein.